ale6s/POS-System/README.md

 ## Installation

-Extract the zip file
+-Extract the zip file
-Copy file to localhost
+-Copy file to localhost
-Run the project in localhost
+-Run the project in localhost
-Configure the localhost name, username and password Click install button
+-Configure the localhost name, username and password -Click install button
-Create a database or upload my included Database and click next button Upload your store logo
+-Create a database or upload my included Database and click next button -Upload your store logo
-Enter your store details
+-Enter your store details
-Press Finish
+-Press Finish
-Enjoy
+-Enjoy

 ## Usage
 - Add products<br>